-Delivery Risk Explanation Proposed Action Fina ancial 1 The 2020 M2 revenue forecast is \$11.6 billion, a \$1.8 billion (13 percent) decrease from the 2019 M2 revenue forecast due to the coronavirus (COVID-19) pandemic.
-If sales tax revenue projections continue to be lower, this will further challenge delivery.
-COVID-19 added risk to the M2 program sales tax revenue.
-The latest \$11.6 billion revenue forecast represents the lowest forecast since M2 inception.
-The 2020 Next 10 Plan confirmed that despite the \$11.6 billion forecast, M2 remains deliverable as promised to voters.
-OCTA continues to work with the entities that prepare sales tax forecasts to update M2 with the latest revenue estimates.
-The next update is anticipated in the fall of 2021 and will be incorporated into the annual Next 10 Plan review, which will determine whether any adjustments need to be made.
-2 Inability to scale the M2 Freeway Program to available revenue and still deliver the M2 commitments.
-The M2 Freeway Program includes set project scopes leaving limited flexibility in what is delivered.
-OCTA will work closely with the California Department of Transportation (Caltrans) to apply value engineering strategies on projects to manage costs.
-3 Schedule and scope changes on critical capital projects impacting delivery and project costs.
+Delivery Risk Explanation Proposed Action 5 Schedule and scope changes on capital projects that impact delivery and project costs.
 Changes as a result of updated highway standards or issues identified in the field regularly impact scope, schedule, and costs.
-OCTA will work closely with Caltrans and project contractors to limit the changes in scope and schedules.
-4 Sustain Metrolink train service as an attractive alternative to driving in Orange County within the limits of available revenue.
-The operational cost of Metrolink service continues to grow as the system ages, track-sharing arrangements with Burlington Northern Santa Fe (BNSF) are revised, and new air quality requirements are implemented.
+OCTA will work closely with project partners and project contractors to limit changes in scope and schedules.
+6 Sustain Metrolink train service as an attractive alternative to driving in Orange County within the limits of available revenue.
+Operational cost of Metrolink service continues to grow as the system ages, track-sharing arrangements with BNSF Railway Company (BNSF) are revised, and new air quality requirements are implemented.
 COVID-19 has introduced new risks as ridership and revenue have been greatly impacted in Orange County.
 In September 2020, Metrolink adopted a Recovery Plan Framework to ensure the safety of passengers and employees and restore service in a post-COVID-19 environment.
-Metrolink received \$64.6 million in one-time federal funds through the Coronavirus Aid, Relief and Economic Security Act, \$4.7 million in Coronavirus Response and Relief Supplemental Appropriations Act funding, and \$22.7 million in American Rescue Plan Act funding, which alleviated some concerns in the short term.
-OCTA will continue to work closely with Metrolink and member agencies to ensure cost increases are minimized while continuing to seek external revenue.
+Metrolink received \$64.6 million in one-time federal funds through the Coronavirus Aid, Relief and Economic Security Act, \$4.7 million in Coronavirus Response and Relief Supplemental Appropriations Act funding, and \$22.7 million in American Rescue Plan Act funding which alleviates some concerns in the near-term.
+OCTA will continue to work closely with Metrolink and member agencies to ensure cost increases are minimized, while continuing to seek external revenue.
+Res source 7 - 8 New operational responsibilities with the OC Streetcar.
+With the implementation of the OC Streetcar service, OCTA will be increasing its overall role in operations.
+To ensure success of the OC Streetcar, OCTA hired a streetcar operations manager with proven start-up experience to oversee start-up and daily operations.
+A contractor with extensive experience in operations of rail systems was selected to handle the startup and revenue operation phases.